Superclásico

+History

 Origins and background

 The two clubs Boca and River Plate both have origins in La Boca, the working class dockland area of Buenos Aires, with River being founded in 1901 and Boca in 1905.
 River, however, moved to the affluent district of Núñez in the north of the city in 1925.
 Since then, Boca Juniors has been known as the club of Argentina's working class or the people's club, with many Boca fans coming from the local Italian immigrant community.
 Boca fans are actually known as "Xeneizes" ("Genoese").
 By contrast, River Plate became known by the nickname, Los Millonarios (The Millionaires), with a supposedly upper-class support base.
 Both clubs, however, have supporters from all social classes.

-By 1913, both club had their fields in La Boca and had not won any league, being also far away from the popularity that would come after.
+By 1913, both clubs had their fields in La Boca and had not won any league, being also far away from the popularity that would come after.
 The most known Argentine football rivalry until then had been Alumni–Belgrano A.C. (both clubs from Belgrano) until Alumni disbanded in 1911 and Belgrano disaffiliated from the AFA.
 Racing Club de Avellaneda became the first of the Big Five when that same year won the first of their seven consecutive league titles.

 Before their first official match, Boca and River had played two friendlies (1908 and 1912).
 River Plate's nickname was Darseneros (the most popular Millonarios came in 1931).
-The match was played on August 24, 1913 at Racing Club Stadium, with River winning 2–1.
+The first official match of the rivalry, the 1913 Superclásico, was played on August 24, 1913 at Racing Club Stadium, with River winning 2–1.
 7,000 spectators attended the match, and goals were scored by Cándido García and Antonio Ameal Pereyra (River) and Marcos Meyer (Boca).

 The Superclásico is particularly noted for the passion of the fans, with what the BBC describe as "a sea of colourful flowing banners, screams and roars, chanting, dancing and never-ending fireworks".
 Both sets of supporters sing passionate chants aimed at their rivals, often based on popular Argentine rock band tunes.
 Each stadium, Boca's La Bombonera and River's El Monumental are known to bounce with the simultaneous jumping of the fans.
 At times, the matches have been known to end in fights between the "barra brava" (violent factions) of both sides or with the police.